AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 | j  | Current of the right motor  |
 | l  | Encoder value of the left motor  |
 | r  | Encoder value of the right motor  |

+The values following the channel are in hexadecimal (from 0 to F).
+The Arduino converts these values to int after receiving them.
+The Raspberry also receives in hexadecimal from the Arduino and also does the conversion.

+Regarding the values for the motors, the first hexadecimal value corresponds to the direction of rotation (note that the orientation of the motor itself also matters.
+That is why to move forward the left motor has a "1" and the right has a "0").
+The last three digits corresponds to the rotation speed (the bigger the number, the faster it rotates).

 The odometry value received is actually the number of encoder triggers in a certain direction, giving the position of the motor.
 A full 360º rotation corresponds to 2797 counts.
 Also, the value increases or decreases according to the motor rotation direction.